 One of the great misconceptions about infosec is that hackers are only targeting your technology.
 But not every hacker is a shadowy figure sitting at a computer terminal in the dark.

-The truth is, some of the most successful data breaches have targeted humans.
+The truth is, some of the most costly data breaches have targeted humans.

 It is called social engineering: tricking people into giving out sensitive information or access to data.